btiernay/elasticsearch-lang-java/README.md

 Disclaimer
 ----------

-This plugin has not been tested in production and is currently for informational purposes only :)
+This plugin has not been tested in production and is currently for development purposes only.

 License
 -------